macressler/Toasteroid/README.md

 Toasteroid Library
 ================================

-Out of the box library for displaying Android toasts with steroids, based on the cool library [Android-AppMsg](https://github.com/johnkil/Android-AppMsg)
+Out of the box library for displaying Android toasts with steroids

 Just one line and you'll have a nice an fancy Toast!